-In this 'new normal' digital-only paradigm, CPG companies need to rethink their digital strategy through innovation, customer relations and alternate operating models.
-Prioritize customers at the epicenter of operations and align customer acquisition & retention strategies around it.
+In this new normal, digital-only paradigm, CPG companies need to rethink their digital strategy through innovation, customer relations, and alternate operating models.
+Prioritize customers at the epicenter of operations and align customer acquisition and retention strategies around it.

-If you are responsible for sales in a CPG company, now is the time to focus on your eCommerce strategy, capabilities, skills and partnerships as the #1 item on your shopping list.
-Reach out to us at info@mindtree.com to jumpstart your direct to consumer journey today!
+If you are responsible for sales in a CPG company, now is the time to focus on your eCommerce strategy, capabilities, skills, and partnerships as the #1 item on your shopping list.
+Reach out to us at info@ltimindtree.com to jumpstart your direct to consumer journey today!

 Amrita Singh

 Ecommerce Senior Consultant,

-Mindtree
+LTIMindtree